WHAT IS THE FARM BILL?

 Why Does the Farm Bill Matter for Christians?

-EEN held twelve “Faith and Agriculture” listening sessions across Iowa, Minnesota, South Dakota, Michigan, and Pennsylvania to hear directly from farmers in the field on what’s working and what’s needed in the 2023 Farm Bill.
-Based on those conversations, EEN is supporting the following five recommendations for the Farm Bill reauthorization:
+This year, EEN held twelve “Faith and Agriculture” listening sessions across Iowa, Minnesota, South Dakota, Michigan, and Pennsylvania to hear directly from farmers in the field about their priorities for the newest Farm Bill.
+Here's what we heard:

 2. Advance on-farm data collection and monitoring of soil and water health